Processing key references

 The attributes that are common to the key-defining element and the key-referencing

-element, other than the @keys
+element, other than the @keys,

-attributes, are combined as for
+@processing-role, and @id attributes, are combined as for

-content references, including the special processing for the @xml:lang
+content references, including the special processing for the @xml:lang,

-, and @translate
+@dir, and @translate attributes.

 Keys and conditional processing